Concerning the Current COVID-19 Pandemic

 The decisions The Bridge makes will be with care and compassion as we respond as responsible members of our community and work together to slow the spread of this virus.
 We will continue to keep you updated with the latest posted on our website and through e-newsletters.
 If you have any immediate questions, please direct them to email@example.com and we will do our best to get back to you quickly.

 Our counselors will remain on-call 24/7 to respond to crisis situations.

 Call 847-776-3720 to be connected with our on-call crisis counselor.

 If you are experiencing a life-threatening emergency call 911.

-Where possible our counselors are conducting counseling over phone.
+Where possible our counselors are conducting counseling over phone or secure video chats.
 Your counselor may be reaching out to you via blocked number.